wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     (4) A prohibition notice may specify steps that could be taken to eliminate the hazard concerned or minimise the likelihood that the hazard will be a source of harm.

+##### 41A Inspectors may issue prohibition notices in relation to mining operation

+*   (1) This section applies if, in relation to a mining operation,---

+    *   (a) an inspector believes that there is a likelihood of serious harm to any person because of a failure to comply with any provision of this Act or of regulations made under this Act; or

+    *   (b) an inspector believes on reasonable grounds that it is likely that a person will fail to comply with any provision of this Act or of regulations made under this Act and that failure would be likely to cause serious harm to any person.

+    (2) The inspector may give written notice to stop, or not start, the carrying on, continuing, operating, storing, transporting, or use of the activity, building, place of work, plant, process, situation, structure, or substance, that the inspector believes to constitute the hazard that is likely to cause serious harm until an inspector is satisfied that measures sufficient to eliminate the hazard, or minimise the likelihood that the hazard will be a source of harm, have been taken.

+    (3) A prohibition notice must specify---

+    *   (a) the hazard to which it relates; and

+    *   (b) the inspector's reasons for believing that the hazard is likely to cause serious harm.

+    (4) A prohibition notice may require the withdrawal of all mine workers of a specified kind or description except such mine workers as may be necessary to deal with the hazard.

+    (5) A prohibition notice may specify steps that could be taken to eliminate the hazard or minimise the likelihood that the hazard will be a source of harm.

+    (6) Nothing in this section limits the power of an inspector under [section 41][155].

+    Section 41A: inserted, on 16 December 2013, by [section 19][298] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 42 Service of prohibition notices

-*   (1) The inspector who gives a prohibition notice shall fix it to or near the part of the place of work or plant to which it relates; and no person shall remove it unless authorised by an inspector.
+*   (1) The inspector who gives a prohibition notice under [section 41][155] shall fix it to or near the part of the place of work or plant to which it relates; and no person shall remove it unless authorised by an inspector.

-    (2) The inspector shall give a copy of the notice to any person apparently in charge of the activity, building, place of work, plant, process, situation, structure, or substance, that the inspector believes to constitute the hazard that has caused or is likely to cause the harm concerned.
+    (2) The inspector shall give a copy of the notice under [section 41][155] to any person apparently in charge of the activity, building, place of work, plant, process, situation, structure, or substance, that the inspector believes to constitute the hazard that has caused or is likely to cause the harm concerned.

+    (3) An inspector who gives a prohibition notice under [section 41A][156] may---

+    *   (a) fix the notice to or near the part of the place of work or plant to which it relates and give a copy of it to the site senior executive, or another representative of the mine operator, on behalf of the mine operator; or

+    *   (b) give the notice to the site senior executive, or another representative of the mine operator, on behalf of the mine operator.

+    (4) No person may remove a notice under [section 41A][156] served in accordance with subsection (3)(a) unless authorised by an inspector.

+    Section 42(1): amended, on 16 December 2013, by [section 20(1)][299] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 42(2): amended, on 16 December 2013, by [section 20(2)][299] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 42(3): inserted, on 16 December 2013, by [section 20(3)][299] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 42(4): inserted, on 16 December 2013, by [section 20(3)][299] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 43 Compliance with prohibition notices

-*   Every person to whom a prohibition notice is given, and every person who controls a place of work or any plant to which a prohibition notice relates, shall ensure that no action is taken in contravention of it.
+*   (1) Every person to whom a prohibition notice under [section 41][155] is given, and every person who controls a place of work or any plant to which a prohibition notice relates, shall ensure that no action is taken in contravention of it.

+    (2) A mine operator to whom a prohibition notice under [section 41A][156] is given must ensure that no action is taken in contravention of it.

+    Section 43(1): amended, on 16 December 2013, by [section 21(1)][300] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

+    Section 43(2): inserted, on 16 December 2013, by [section 21(2)][300] of the Health and Safety in Employment Amendment Act 2013 (2013 No 95).

 ##### 44 How notices to be addressed